 Madi is one of Australia’s most distinguished netballers who is best known for her dominance through the mid court.
 As a young athlete, Madi was recognisedin 2006 as the Best New Talent as well as the Rookie of The Year.
-Following this, Robinson was also recognized as the 21/U Australian Player of The Year in 2008.
+Following this, Browne was also recognized as the 21/U Australian Player of The Year in 2008.
 Continuing her early success, Madi represented Australia in 2009 at the 21/U World Championships and successfully helped Australia win the title.

-At national level, Robinson began her career at the Melbourne Vixens in 2008 before leaving for the West Coast Fever in 2009.
+At national level, Browne began her career at the Melbourne Vixens in 2008 before leaving for the West Coast Fever in 2009.
 Madi’s debut year at the Fever was the beginning of a tremendous string of success.
-Over 2009 and 2010, Robinson was awarded MVP for the West Coast Fever before returning to the Vixens ahead of the 2011 season.
-Robinson’s return to the Vixens in 2011 saw her win the MVP award in 2013 and 2016 whilst being runner-up MVP in years 2011-12 and 2014-15.
+Over 2009 and 2010, Browne was awarded MVP for the West Coast Fever before returning to the Vixens ahead of the 2011 season.
+Browne’s return to the Vixens in 2011 saw her win the MVP award in 2013 and 2016 whilst being runner-up MVP in years 2011-12 and 2014-15.
 Such success at the Vixen’scan largely be attributed to Madi’s stellar 2012 year.
 In this year alone, Madi won the Holden Australian International Player of the Year award, Australian ANZ Championship Player of the Year award and the prestigious Liz Ellis Diamond, the highest individual honourin Australian netball.

 On an international level, Madi has furthered her success and has proven that she is one of the greatest netballers’sthe game has seen.
 In 2014, Madi was the first Australian to win a second Liz Ellis Diamond award whilst also winning her second International Player of the Year award.
 Since debuting in 2010, Madi has been a key centre-courtplayer in the Diamond’smake-up and has experienced great success with them to date, winning 3 Constellation Cups (2011, 2013, 2014) and 1 Gold Medal in the 2012 Commonwealth Games.